Ngulu people: Population and geography

 Mountain streams from the west feed the high plains and undulating hills that make up Eastern Ungulu, which is more than 1,000 feet above sea level.
 It has a single rainy season that lasts from October to May, with October through December seeing the most rainfall.
 In the mountainous regions, considerable rainfall—some surpassing 70-80 inches—allows for year-round agriculture, while the lower sections receive just over 30 inches, which is plenty for safe farming.

-52,877 Ngulu people lived in 1957 under the British colonial coccupation, primarily in the western portion of the former western Handeni District (currently Kilindi District) and the northwest portion of Morogoro Region, with minor settlements in Mvomero District and Kilosa District.
+52,877 Ngulu people lived in 1957 under the British colonial occupation, primarily in the western portion of the former western Handeni District (currently Kilindi District) and the northwest portion of Morogoro Region, with minor settlements in Mvomero District and Kilosa District.
 Additionally, some can be found in the northern Mpwapwa District of the southwestern Dodoma Region.
 They occupy an area of around 3,000 square miles, mostly in the lush Ngulu Mountains and the foothills around them in the districts of Morogoro and the Tanga Region.
 Many Ngulu are known to operate as nomadic small traders outside of their country; however, there is little comprehensive information available about them.
 Interms of clothing, girls wore bark cloth aprons called sambalas, while boys wore nothing at all.
 The two front teeth of Ngulu were likewise filed to points.